 - Saddula Bathukamma ( సద్దుల బతుకమ్మ )

-The complete preparation in a brass pot called as “Bonam”, women carry these Bonam’s on their head with offering bangles and saree to the Goddess Mahakali various forms such as pochamma, Mysamma, Dokkalamma, Yellamma, Poleramma, Pedamma, Maremma, Ankalamma, and Nookalamma.
+The complete preparation in a brass pot called “Bonam”, women carry these Bonam’s on their head with offering bangles and saree to the Goddess Mahakali various forms such as pochamma, Mysamma, Dokkalamma, Yellamma, Poleramma, Pedamma, Maremma, Ankalamma, and Nookalamma.

-We as Telugu people know Dussehra festival with other names such as Vijayadashami or Navaratri celebrations, actually this festival is celebrated throughout the country with various rituals and traditions.
+We as Telugu people know the Dussehra festival with other names such as Vijayadashami or Navaratri celebrations, actually this festival is celebrated throughout the country with various rituals and traditions.

 Apart from the Hindu population, there is an almost equal amount of Muslim population in Telangana regions.
-As we know Ramzan festival is celebrated according to the Islamic Lunar calendar, possibly when the new moon sightings are visible on the sky.
+As we know Ramzan festival is celebrated according to the Islamic Lunar calendar, possibly when the new moon sightings are visible in the sky.
 The Ramzan celebrations will last up to 29-30days by fasting which helps heal them according to the process.

-Muharram (Peerla Panduga)
+6.Muharram (Peerla Panduga)

 Muharram is one of the most important festivals for Islamic people and this festival is marked by processions.
-During the celebration of Muharram festival, Alam will be performed as a procession which represents a group of Sufi Shrines takes part by chanting Ya Hussain.
+During the celebration of the Muharram festival, Alam will be performed as a procession which represents a group of Sufi Shrines takes part by chanting Ya Hussain.

-Komuravelli Mallanna Jathara
+7.Komuravelli Mallanna Jathara

 During the Komuravelli Mallanna Jathara, all the devotees offer prayers to Lord Shiva and the Oggu Pujari’s group draws a special Rangoli (Patnam) in front of Lord Mallanna Temple balcony.
-This Jathara is celebrated during Maha Shivaratri and also Agni Gundaalu celebrated on Sunday falling before the Ugadi festival.
+This Jathara is celebrated during Maha Shivaratri and also Agni Gundaalu is celebrated on Sunday falling before the Ugadi festival.

 This festival is also celebrated by the tribal groups from Keslapur Village, Adilabad district, Telangana.
 It is recorded as the second biggest tribal festival celebrated by Gond tribes for almost 10 days.
-People from other states also join the Nagoba tribal festival such as Chhattisgarh, Maharashtra, Karnataka, Madhya Pradesh, Jharkhand and Orissa regions.
+People from other states also join the Nagoba tribal festival such as Chhattisgarh, Maharashtra, Karnataka, Madhya Pradesh, Jharkhand, and Orissa regions.

 Sri Kurumurthy Swamy Jathara